 Harvick has Cup title shot after 3rd straight Texas fall win

+Kevin Harvick and the Stewart-Haas Racing team had already been preparing for NASCAR's finale.
+With another win at Texas, they now know they will be racing for a Cup title in two weeks.

-Kevin Harvick won the fall Cup race at Texas for the third year in a row Sunday, again taking one of the championship-contending spots for NASCAR's season finale.
+Harvick won the fall Cup race at Texas for the third year in a row Sunday, again securing one of the championship-contending spots for the Nov.
+17 season-ending race at Homestead-Miami Speedway.

+"Well, we've already been going down the road," Harvick said from Victory Lane in Texas.
+"We've already been to the simulator, we've already built the car, and now we've just got to make sure that we do what we think is right and go with our gut and see what happens."

+After starting from the pole, Harvick led 120 of 334 laps and paced a 1-2-3 finish for Stewart-Haas.
+He had gotten to Texas fifth in points, below the cutline for a championship run.

+"It's a scenario that takes a lot of pressure off next week," car owner Tony Stewart said.
+"It does take that edge off. ...
+It's big for the organization."

-Harvick won from the pole, leading 120 of 334 laps in the No. 4 Ford for Stewart-Haas Racing.
-He took the lead for the seventh and final time on lap 255, and finished 1 1/2 seconds ahead of teammate Aric Almirola.
-Daniel Suarez, another Stewart-Haas driver who is still unsigned for next season, finished third.
+Harvick drove the No. 4 Ford to the lead for the seventh and final time on lap 255, and finished 1 1/2 seconds ahead of teammate Aric Almirola.
+Daniel Suarez, the Stewart-Haas driver still unsigned for next season, was third.

+Kyle Busch is third in the standings, only two points ahead of Logano.

+"We all know one guy is going to move through on points and we have to do whatever we have to do in order to be that guy," Busch said.

-Playoff contender Joey Logano finished fourth at the 1 1/2-mile Texas track, while Truex was sixth, ahead of Kyle Busch and Ryan Blaney, with Kyle Larson 12th.
-The other playoff contenders, Denny Hamlin and Chase Elliott, had accidents that put them deep in the field.
+Truex finished sixth at Texas, a week after clinching his title chance with a win at Martinsville.
+Playoff contenders Busch and Ryan Blaney were seventh and eighth, with Kyle Larson 12th.
+The other contenders, Denny Hamlin and Chase Elliott, had accidents that put them deep in the field.

-Harvick entered Texas in fifth, below the cutline to race for the title.
+Hamlin's 28th-place finish, six laps behind Harvick, dropped him from second to fifth in the standings.
+He is 20 points behind Logano, and only three ahead of both Larson and Blaney.
+Elliott is 78 points outside the final four, and 100 points behind Truex.

-His fourth win this year was the 49th of his career, matching car owner Tony Stewart for 14th on NASCAR's career list.
+Harvick's fourth win this year was the 49th of his career, matching Stewart for 14th on NASCAR's career list.
 Harvick's only championship in his 19 Cup seasons came after a win in the finale at Miami five years ago.

-Hamlin was second in points starting the day, but got loose coming out the fourth turn on the 81st lap and slid off the track and through the infield.
+Hamlin got loose coming out the fourth turn on the 81st lap and slid off the track and through the infield.
 The No. 11 Joe Gibbs Racing Toyota was damaged after slamming hard across the grass and over asphalt.

-His 28th-place finish, six laps behind Harvick, dropped Hamlin to fifth and 20 points behind Logano in fourth.

-Busch is third in the standings, only two points ahead of Logano.
-Larson and Blaney are both 23 points below the cutline and Elliott is now 100 back.
+"Just lost control.
+That's all there is to it," Hamlin said.
+"Did the best we could, and we'll go to Phoenix and try to win. ...
+There's no doubt in my mind that we can go there and win.
+In these circumstances, I like the challenge."

 CONTENDING WITH TROUBLE